HTTP vs HTTPS – HTTP is an insecure protocol where the information remains in plain text while HTTPS keep data encrypted.

 Now, HTTP and HTTPS are the most used protocols for web browsing.
 However, the former is a less secure protocol.
 HTTPS is a more modern form of security in which data is secured with SSL/TLS encryption to prevent eavesdropping or tampering by third parties.

-HTTP vs HTTPS: Understanding The Basics
+HTTP vs HTTPS: What It Is?

 This article will help you understand the key differences between HTTP and HTTPS – so you can choose what’s best for your business.